-- How long do I have to live in Texas to obtain a divorce?
+How long do I have to live in Texas to get a divorce?

 Under Texas Family Code chapter 6.301, a party or the parties must have been a residence of the State of Texas for at least six months and a resident of the county in which they filed the divorce, to meet the residence requirement to file for divorce.